-Looking For a New Acura TSX in your area?
+Looking for a Used TSX in your area?

 Acura introduces a uniquely equipped TSX Special Edition trim for 2012 and continues to offer the TSX in both Sport Sedan and Sport Wagon trims, with a choice of 4-cylinder or V6 powerplants, giving potential buyers a number of options when considering the automaker's family-oriented, entry-level luxury vehicle.The Bad